mrbrins82/mrbrins82.github.io/kaggle_titanic.md

        'F38', 'B3', 'D6', 'B82 B84', 'D17', 'A36', 'B102', 'B69', 'E49',
        'C47', 'D28', 'E17', 'A24', 'C50', 'B42', 'C148'], dtype=object)
 ```
 We can see that all of the cabin numbers start with an identifying letter, so rather than encode every single cabin number, we can strip the first letter from each cabin and then encode that into a numerical feature.
 We will write our own function in order to do this, and then transform the training and testing _Cabin_ features.
+Note that this function also handles the filling of missing values in the _Cabin_ feature.
 ```python
 def cabin_letter(x):
     if str(x)[0] == 'A':